 New York University (NYU)

 NYU's Tisch School of the Arts houses the Maurice Kanbar Institute of Film and Television, which offers courses in film directing.
-Students enrolled in the film program get first priority in selecting film directing courses.
-Those not enrolled in a film major may be permitted to take up to two film classes per semester.
+Undergraduate and graduate-level study are both available options.

 Bachelor of Fine Arts (BFA) in Film and Television

 Students wishing to apply to the film and television baccalaureate program must submit a resume, personal story and a creative portfolio that illustrates their visual storytelling skills; evidence of leadership and collaboration is also required.
 The portfolio can be in the form of a film or live video of an animated, fictional or a documentary story.
 Undergraduate film directing courses deal with the director's process, directing actors and directing the camera to emphasize aspects of a script.
 Undergraduates can also take an actor/director workshop course that offers training in areas such as characterization, improvisation and scene breakdown.

 The MFA in Filmmaking program also offers a variety of directing courses, including a master class.
 Students can also undertake special directing projects.
 To gain admission to the program, students must submit a 5-part portfolio of written and visual work; a filmmaking background is not required.
 Classes deal with directing silent films, short video documentaries and adaptations.
 Students work on individual and collaborative projects.